antoine186/Decision-Tree-Mini-Tool/README.md

 ## Overview

 This is a function implementing a classification decision tree learning method to the training data.
-The resulting decision boundaries are plotted as a result.

 (Note) This function requires python 3.6 or higher.
 This tool is released with the required dependencies found in the venv folder.